Open-Set Recognition in the Age of Vision-Language Models: Discussion

-The goal of this work is to highlight the vulnerability of VLMs for open-set recognition and enable future research in this direction.
-In this spirit, we now highlight the research directions that emerge from our results for future work.

-\textbf{Uncertainty Measures for Identifying Open-set Error:} The baseline uncertainty measures from VLMs (softmax/sigmoid, cosine, and entropy) were not effective for distinguishing between true positive predictions and open-set errors.
-This indicates a need for alternative uncertainty measures well-suited to this task.
-While there have been some works exploring uncertainty representations for VLMs~\cite{ji2023map, upadhyay2023probvlm}, their utility for open-set recognition remains unexplored.
+\textbf{Open Challenges:} The tested baseline uncertainty measures were ineffective at identifying open-set errors, indicating a need to research better alternatives.
+While uncertainty representations for VLMs have been proposed~\cite{ji2023map, upadhyay2023probvlm}, their utility for open-set recognition remains unexplored.

-\textbf{Selecting Optimal Negative Embeddings:} Our random placement of negative embeddings required large numbers of negative embeddings to induce any effect and exhibited a trade-off where negative embeddings also captured true positive predictions.
-After additional analysis, we observe that some negative embeddings are more effective than others at capturing open-set errors -- for example, testing with ImageBind, the random string ``awy'' captured ten times more open-set errors than true positive predictions (see Supplementary Material).
-Identifying the characteristics of these embeddings or learning them through prompt-tuning~\cite{promptdet, detpro, cho2023distribution, zhu2023prompt, li2024learning} is an interesting direction.
+While the use of negative random embeddings was able to reduce open-set error, large numbers were typically required to have any effect and this was often at the cost of falsely captured true positive predictions.
+Interestingly, some negative embeddings were much more effective at capturing open-set errors than others (e.g. the random string ``awy'' tested with ImageBind, see the Supplementary Sec.
+S9).
+Identifying the characteristics of these embeddings, learning them through prompt-tuning~\cite{promptdet, detpro, cho2023distribution, zhu2023prompt, li2024learning} or introducing auto-labelling techniques~\cite{zara2023autolabel} are promising directions.

-\textbf{Application-specific Open-set Recognition for VLMs:} Our work tests on popular, general-purpose computer vision datasets.
-Application-specific datasets can be more realistic for the actual deployment of computer vision models and can contain conditions that may not be represented in general-purpose datasets, e.g. poor visual conditions, semantic overlap between classes, class imbalance, etc. How these factors influence the open-set problem for VLMs is an important direction that warrants further investigation by the community.

-\textbf{Open-set Error Cost:} A limitation of our work is that we treat every open-set error equally and do not consider the semantic distance between confused classes (i.e. mistaking a car as a truck is as bad as misclassifying a dog as a truck).
-Although a more nuanced error measure might be beneficial for some applications, it is beyond the scope of our paper, but interesting for future work.
+\textbf{Conclusions:} VLMs are increasingly applied in diverse real-world applications, from robotics to medical image analysis.
+We hope that by highlighting their weaknesses, we encourage further research to improve these models and enhance their positive societal impact.
+We have clearly demonstrated that VLMs for open-vocabulary image classification and object detection introduce closed-set assumptions by relying on a finite query set.
+We thus refuted the assumption that vision-language models (VLMs) are inherently open-set models due to their training on extensive internet-scale datasets.
+While the investigated baseline approaches to identify open-set errors showed promise, we found none of them sufficiently robust and reliable for safety-critical applications.
+Our new benchmark and evaluation protocol is designed to foster and support this research.
+Understanding VLMs' limitations ultimately reduces risks, improves transparency, and ensures safer deployment in critical applications.

 \makeatletter \thesection{S\@arabic\c@section} \thetable{S\@arabic\c@table} \thefigure{S\@arabic\c@figure} \makeatother